-Qualifications: Bachelor's degree in related discipline and some experience.
+Bachelor's degree in related discipline required.
+Some related experience.
 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.

 A year of related experience in clinical trials/medical research desired.